 Caceres used to be connected to Portugal by train too, but the track is no longer in use.
 However, there are now daily buses from Caceres to Lisbon and Merida to Lisbon.

 Which of these is better?
-I would go for Merida every time.
+We would go to Merida every time.
 Merida's Roman ruins are the best in Spain.

 Seville to Lisbon via Merida

 If you'll be in Andalusia and then want to head west into Portugal, Seville to Lisbon is a good option.
 The direct bus takes seven-and-a-half hours, but you can go via Merida; Seville to Merida takes three hours and Merida to Lisbon also takes around three hours.
 Waiting for your connection will still make it quicker to go direct, but Merida is an excellent place to visit so why not break up your journey with a stopover?

 Porto can be accessed from Spain from two directions: